openwhyd/openwhyd/docs/FAQ.md

 ### How to export my tracks / comment exporter ma musique en CSV ou JSON ?

-🇬🇧🇧First off, don't worry!
+🇬🇧 First off, don't worry!
 Like you, we really care about our 5+ years of music curated with love on Openwhyd!
 And, whatever happens, we would never let Openwhyd *die* without warning the community beforehand.

 That being said, it's very easy to download your data at any time: just add the `?format=json&limit=999999` suffix to your Openwhyd profile URL.
 E.g. `https://openwhyd.org/adrien?format=json&limit=999999`